-Letters of reprimand generally follow verbal coaching by a supervisor.
-They are frequently preceded by a verbal correction to the employee, called a verbal warning or formal verbal warning, about the performance issue or related performance problems.
+These formal business letters generally follow after any attempts at verbal coaching by a supervisor.
+However, they frequently come before a verbal correction to the employee—called a verbal warning or formal verbal warning.
+All steps should focus on the performance issue or related performance problems.

 Components of Letters of Reprimand

-- If relevant, a due date or end date at which time, the supervisor will re-evaluate the employee's performance.
+If relevant, include a timeline within which the employee's performance must improve.
+This reference can be in the form of a due date or end date at which time, the manager will re-evaluate the employee's performance.

-- The signature of the employee whose performance is the focus of the reprimand letter.
-The letter generally contains a statement that the employee signature represents that they have received the letter, not necessarily that they agree with its contents.
+The signature of the supervisor or the manager of the employee is important when it comes to reprimands.
+The letter generally contains a statement that the employee's signature represents that they have received the letter.
+It does not necessarily indicate that they agree with its contents.
+You must be specific in the wording so that the employee understands they are acknowledging receipt of the letter, not wrongdoing.

-- An opportunity for the employee to object, in writing, to the contents of the reprimand letter.
+You should give the employee a chance to respond to the issues raised in the letter of reprimand.
+The objection should be in writing, dated, and signed by the employee.
 The employee may agree, disagree, express contrition, and so forth.
 Rebuttals written by the employee are attached to the original letters of reprimand.

 Sample Letter of Reprimand